Should I Charge My Electric Car Every Night?

 • An organization is a group of people who work together to achieve a common goal or purpose.
 An organization can be formal or informal, public or private, profit or non-profit, and can vary in size, structure, and function.
 Examples of organizations include businesses, schools, charities, clubs, and governments.

-• A tax is a mandatory financial charge or levy imposed by a government or other authority on individuals or entities to fund public services and expenditures.
+• tax is a mandatory financial charge or levy imposed by a government or other authority on individuals or entities to fund public services and expenditures.
 A tax can be based on income, wealth, consumption, property, or transactions.
 A tax can have various effects on the economy, society, and behavior of the taxpayers.

 • Data is a collection of facts, figures, or information that can be processed, analyzed, or communicated.
 Data can be qualitative or quantitative, structured or unstructured, and can be stored, transmitted, or displayed in various formats.
 Data is used for various purposes, such as research, decision-making, education, and entertainment.